Current Members

 dsaxbe@usc.edu

 I first developed a love of academia as a kid growing up in the small town of Oberlin, Ohio, where I spent most of high school attempting to impersonate an Oberlin College student.
-I went east for college at Yale University, where I double-majored in English and Psychology, and then west for graduate school at UCLA.
+I went east for college at Yale University, where I double-majored in English and Psychology and tried to impersonate a graduate student, and then west for graduate school at UCLA, where I tried to impersonate a professor.
+Now I am a professor and I try to impersonate a retired person.
 As a graduate student, I explored how everyday marital functioning shaped couples’ cortisol patterns at the Center for the Everyday Lives of Families.
-Post-Ph.D, I completed my clinical internship at a veteran’s hospital in LA, and then received an NRSA post-doctoral fellowship to work with Gayla Margolin on the USC Family Studies Project.
-Since coming to USC, I have studied the association between family conflict and adolescent development, including cortisol patterns and neural responses to social and emotional stimuli.
-I’m currently collecting data for a new study, the HATCH study, which follows couples from pregnancy to postpartum and measures their hormonal and neural responses to parenthood.
+Post-Ph.D, I completed my clinical internship at a veteran’s hospital in LA, and then received an NRSA F32 fellowship from NIH to work with Gayla Margolin on the USC Family Studies Project.
+I then launched the HATCH study, which follows couples from pregnancy to postpartum and measures their hormonal and neural responses to parenthood.
+We are collecting seven-year follow-up data now as our kids reach grade school age.
 My work is unified by an interest in how relationship contexts influence health, especially during critical life junctures like the transition through puberty and the transition into parenthood.
 In a former life, I was an aficionado of the local indie rock scene in LA.
-Now my most adventurous hobby is reading, and I can usually be found at home with my two kids and my husband Dan, a music producer.
+Now my most adventurous hobby is reading, and I can usually be found at home with my two teenagers and my husband Dan, a music producer.

 Staff